Jieyab89/OSINT-Cheat-sheet/contribution.md

 # Please Take a Notes

 If you wish to contribute by creating a PR (Pull Request), please first verify that the tool you’ve created works properly.
 Documentation and instructions for using the tool or procedure must be included so that the repository owner can review them in more detail.
-If an account is required—such as for login or a paid service—please include a dummy account for testing (Jieyab89) However, if you object, that’s fine, as long as the user (Jieyab89) can sign up and get a trial, and the owner or developer ensures there are no harmful or malicious scripts in it for security purposes and to prevent data theft
+If an account is required—such as for login or a paid service—please include a dummy account for testing (Jieyab89) However, if you object, that’s fine, as long as the user (Jieyab89) can sign up and get a trial or there is a free tier to test, and the owner or developer ensures there are no harmful or malicious scripts in it for security purposes and to prevent data theft

 For all users, please use a different environment.
 Do not use your main environment when testing tools also account if needed